 When running Jetty embedded into an application, create and configure an MBeanContainer instance as follows:

-Notice that Jetty creates the MBeanContainer immediately after creating the Server, and immediately after registering it as an EventListener of the Server's Container object.
+Notice that Jetty creates the MBeanContainer immediately after creating the Server, and immediately after registering it as an EventListener of the Server object (which is also a Container object).

 Because logging is initialized prior to the MBeanContainer (even